Luca-Hu/Shopme_APP/README.md

 3、You can sign in Emery's account(Salesperson) : **Email: emery@test.com ， Password:tester**

-< Tips: All the users/staff and customers' initial password is the same: "tester", so you can log in other roles (Admin, Salesperson, Shipper) in the users/staff form, different roles has different authentications. >
+< Tips: All default account's initial password is: "tester" >

 In Admin-side, you must login an adminstrator's account to access this control panel.

-You can click "Users/staff" button in nav bar to manage other administrator's account, click "Categories" and "Products" to manage categories and products, click "Customers" and "Orders" to manage customers account and their orders.
-Meanwhile, the customer-side application will update your change.
+You can click on all modules on the nav bar to enter the manage panel.
+Specifically, "Users/staff" module allows you to manage other administrator's account information.
+"Categories" and "Products" allows you to manage categories and products you want display on customers side.
+For example, you can create a new category and then create a new product under this new category.
+Meanwhile, customer-side application will update these changes.
+"Customers" and "Orders" allows you to manage customers account information and their orders status.

-For example, you can create a new category as a root category or a sub-category in "Categories" module.
-Then you can create a new product under this new category.
-Category property of a product determines where customer can find it in customer-side application.

 // -----------------------------------------------

-- As Visitors And Customers:
+- Customer part link : (for visitors and customers)

 https://shopme-customer-yihu.herokuapp.com/